wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 After this unit, you are now able to:

 * Create a custom connector from Azure API Management by exporting the APIs,
-* Know the differences between a connector and a connection,
+* Know the differences between a connector and a connection, and
-* Create a connection of the custom connector, and
+* Create a connection of the custom connector by providing authentication details.
-* Test the connector.

 [image-01]: ../media/2-create-custom-connector-with-apim-01.png